galenhuntington/hmp3-ng/README.md

 ##  Use

 The `hmp3` executable is invoked with a list of mp3 files or directories of mp3 files.
-With no arguments, it will use the playlist from the last time it was run, which is stored in `~/.hmp3db`.
+With no arguments, it will use the playlist from the last time it was run, which is stored in an XDG cache directory, usually `~/.cache/hmp3/playlist.db`.  `-h` will list command line options.

 ```
 $ hmp3 ~/Music ~/Downloads/La-La.mp3